felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 to copy my format if you want or make your own.
 In the end, what matters is that you create a pattern of work that tricks your brain into thinking about these ideas and have them make sense to you.
-You get bonus points if you make this review public and share your notes: not only are you sharing your knowledge, but you also encourage people to participate in your journey and initiate discussions with you.
+You get bonus points if you make this review public and share your handwritten notes: not only are you sharing your knowledge, but you also encourage people to participate in your journey and initiate discussions with you.